tscar43/tscar43.github.io/docs/How-to-prompt-effectively-and-ethically.md

 #### 2. Bias in Prompt Writing

 Biased prompts can influence the AI to reinforce harmful biases and misinformation.
-It is very easy to unintentionally create prompts that lead towards a harmful stereotype that can skew the responses given by the AI.
+These prompts are very easy to create unintentionally, leading towards a harmful stereotype that can skew the responses given by the AI.

 !!! example